Skip to content

 Does the site cover end of life or advanced dementia topics sensitively?

-Yes, there are dedicated, respectful areas for those topics with experienced members offering gentle support.
+Yes, there are dedicated, respectful areas for those topics with experienced members offering gentle and respectful support.

 Can I help moderate or volunteer in any way?